 Flat Island (Popoia)

-The iconic Mokes are the two cone-shaped islands just off shore Lanikai.
+The iconic Mokes are the two cone-shaped islands just offshore Lanikai.
 Only the left is permitted to be accessed.
 Kayaking the path alongside the mainland beach is relatively calm but then can get quite rough closer to the islands.
 There are tide pools, a sandy beach, and a cove at the rear of the island.

 Keep an eye on the time as you don’t want to be late returning your rental.
 The way back is generally quicker as you’re paddling with the waves as opposed to against them.
-The wind will most likely be in your favour also.
+The wind will most likely be in your favor also.

 For more information on Kailua Kayaks, click here.